Mushafina/Ex.4b-Working-with-network-commands/README.md

 # Ex.4b-Working-with-network-commands
+# NAME:R.MUSHAFINA
+# REGISTER NUMBER:212224220067
+# AIM :

-# AIM :Use of Network commands in Real Time environment
+Use of Network commands in Real Time environment
-# Software : Command Prompt And Network Protocol Analyzer
+# Software :
+Command Prompt And Network Protocol Analyzer
 # Procedure: To do this EXPERIMENT- follows these steps:
 In this EXPERIMENT- students have to understand basic networking commands e.g cpdump, netstat, ifconfig, nslookup ,traceroute and also Capture ping and traceroute PDUs using a network protocol analyzer